Its-Itachi/Updated_PIFuHD/README.md

 ## 🧩 About This Project

 This repository contains a **fixed and fully runnable version** of the original **PIFuHD notebook**.
-Several issues were resolved to make it compatible with **PyTorch 2.6+** and modern Python environments.
+Several issues were resolved to make it compatible with **PyTorch 2.6+** and the latest Google Colab environment.

 ---